zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 That was pritty easy!

-These are samples that are provided by Microsoft
+This was an example almost identical to one that Microsoft provides - so it should work

-As I said - what we saw is the samples from Microsoft, but usually your case is a bit different and when you go a bit different direction you experiance some issues.
+but usually your case is a bit different and when you go a bit different direction you experiance some issues.

 ---